 How to Unblock a Shower Drain Without Chemicals

-If you’ve ever had the misfortune of taking a shower only to discover that the water doesn’t drain, you know how frustrating it could be.
-This not only slows the morning routine, but it can also be difficult to clean when you’re done.
-Although chemical drain cleaners can be occasionally effective, they can also damage your pipes and cause harm to the environment.
-The good news is there’s a lot of methods that are natural to unblock a shower drain, without the need for harmful chemical solutions.
+If you’ve ever had the misfortune of taking a shower only to find that the water isn’t draining then you’ll be aware of how frustrating it is.
+It’s not just slowing down your morning routine however, it can be harder to clean up after having finished.
+Although chemical drain cleaners can be occasionally effective, they could also damage your pipes and harm the environment.
+The positive side is that there are plenty of natural ways to unblock a shower drain without resorting to harmful chemicals.

 Key Takeaways

-- Chemical drain cleaners can harm pipes and the surrounding environment.
+- Chemical drain cleaners can damage pipes and even the environment.

-- There are natural ways to unblock the drain of a shower for example, baking soda or vinegar or a wire hanger or a wet/dry vacuum.
+- There are many natural methods to unblock the drain of a shower for example, baking soda or vinegar, a wire hanger, or a dry/wet vacuum.

-- For baking soda and vinegar method, gather ingredients, unblock the drain cover and other obstructions, and pour baking soda in, then vinegar, wait for 30 minutes, then flush with boiling water.
+- To use baking soda with vinegar: collect supplies, remove drain cover and obstructions, and pour baking soda in, then vinegar, wait for 30 minutes then flush with boiling water.

-- Wire hanger method use a straight wire hanger while leaving one end in its original form Create a hook at the top, and then place it in the drain to fish hair and other debris out.
+- For wire hanger methods to straighten wire hanger while leaving the other end in its original shape, create a hook at the top, and then place it inside the drain, and then use it to pull hair and other debris out.

-- If you want to use the dry/wet vacuum method select the "wet" mode and cover drains overflowing with cloth or tape, attach the hose, creating an air-tight seal then turn it on for 3 minutes.
+- Method for wet/dry vacuums switch the vacuum to "wet" mode and cover drains overflowing with cloth or tape, join the hose and create an airtight seal then turn on the vacuum for 3 minutes.

-- To prevent future blockages, use a hair strainer in your shower, running hot water after every usage and avoiding using grease to clean your drains.
+- Prevent future blockages by using hair strainers in your shower, running hot water after every use and refraining from the practice of pouring grease down your drains.

 - Baking soda